Studying with a disability

 If your needs change

-If your needs change and you wish to discuss your adjustments again, please contact disability@su.se.
+Please contact disability@su.se if your needs change during your studies or if you wish to discuss your adjustments again.

 Your certificate will state how long it is valid for.
-If you need to extend or renew your certificate during your studies, please make a new application in Nais.
+If you need to extend your certificate during your studies, please make a new application in Nais.

 Types of support and adjustments